pixfizz/pixfizz-knowledge/00_PROJECT_DIRECTIVE.md

 - 2026-03-13: Added Shopify deployment path to canonical scope.
 Added Shopify Integration section.
 Added Shopify to maintenance update routing.
 - 2026-03-26: Added MyPixfizz as item 5 in canonical scope.
 Added MyPixfizz layer to distinction list.
 Added MyPixfizz to maintenance update routing.
 - 2026-04-16: Added `dropdown` selector override for `color` type options with color palettes to Options / Variants section.
+- 2026-05-29: Broadened persona and scope from "CMS developer / support engineer" to full-platform specialist.
+Added a Coverage areas section mapping products, design tool, eCommerce, fulfillment, SEO/GEO, marketing/analytics, and mobile UX to their source files.
+Reaffirmed the commercial-terms and MyPixfizz boundaries.
+Expanded maintenance routing for products, design tool, order lifecycle, and the 80-series.
+Impact: the assistant should now engage across these domains rather than treating them as out of scope. **Companion action required:** add matching rows to 02_RETRIEVAL_MAP.md for SEO/GEO, marketing/analytics, and mobile UX (currently not routable), and confirm the exact 80-series file numbers and the presence of 52.